 Lime Gold: 1967 Ford Mustang Convertible – Sold!

-Riding the wave of the most successful car launch in automotive history, Ford had to walk a fine line and not upset the apple cart when the updated the styling and features of the Mustang for the 1967 model year.
-This recently restored 1967 390-powered Lime Gold over green vinyl convertible currently listed on Craigslist in Kintersville, Pennsylvania demonstrates just how successful Ford was in launching an updated example.
+Riding the wave of the most successful car launch in automotive history, Ford had to walk a fine line and not upset the apple cart when they updated the styling and features of the Mustang for the 1967 model year.
+This recently restored 1967 390-powered Lime Gold over green vinyl convertible originally spotted in May 2020 on Craigslist in Kintersville, Pennsylvania demonstrates just how successful Ford was in launching an updated example.
 The current caretaker’s asking price of $34,999 falls right between the Hagerty Insurance Online Valuation Tool’s #2 “Excellent” appraisal of $45,300 and the #3 “Good” estimate of $32,400.

 Designers also revised the optional interior, moving away from the “Pony Interior” in favor of a new deluxe interior package, which included special color options, brushed aluminum or woodgrain dash trim, seat buttons, and special door panels.
 While engineers developed a new glass rear window for the convertible, the two-piece split design tends to be troublesome in practice if the owner is not careful when lowering the top.